Aquaculture for all

 Interested researchers are encouraged to respond to the charity’s request for proposals (RFP) by 1 December.

-Haven King-Nobles, founder and executive director of the NGO, explains the motivation behind the project: “When driving through certain regions of Andhra Pradesh, one can’t help but notice the fish and shrimp farms that line the roads on both sides.
+Haven King-Nobles, co-founder and executive director of the NGO, explains the motivation behind the project: “When driving through certain regions of Andhra Pradesh, one can’t help but notice the fish and shrimp farms that line the roads on both sides.
 Spend enough time travelling around, and you’re likely to witness a fish harvest—a process where the fish are captured using a large dragnet and left in the open air to asphyxiate before being packed and transported.

 “From an animal welfare perspective, this is a troubling sight.
 Although research on the specific welfare needs of Indian major carp is limited, extensive studies on other species—and basic intuition—suggest that suffocating to death over several minutes or even hours is a deeply distressing way to die.”